joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 plugin worked while during my management of the Claude agent, I noted that the plugin didn't support the modern pattern of using user session tokens or RBAC.
 It instead used a hardcoded environment variable for STRAPI_ADMIN_API_TOKEN.
 This environment variable is set in the build server, but is referenced in the `./admin/` directory.
-The admin directory is the javascript that is loaded into the browser, so this environment variable is sent to the browser and is readable to whomever loads that minified Javascript file.
+The admin directory is the JavaScript that is loaded into the browser, so this environment variable is sent to the browser and is readable to whomever loads that minified JavaScript file.
 Alarm bells started going off in my head.

 Thankfully, this is a pattern that came with the plugin and Claude had nothing to do with creating this security vulnerability.
 I worked with Claude to convert to the user session tokens, which didn't end up working.
-But then then Claude "fixed" the user session token issue that it created by reverting to using the hardcoded admin token because "that's what the project was set up with".
+But then Claude "fixed" the user session token issue that it created by reverting to using the hardcoded admin token because "that's what the project was set up with".
 The next few attempts ended with Claude changing all of the authenticated routes to public ones.
 More alarm bells.
 It was here where I decided to completely restart the upgrade using a different